pgerke/freeathome-monitor/README.md

 A monitor that connects to the free@home SysAP and logs device updates to STDOUT as JSONL or logfmt.

+**This application has been superceded by the more efficient [Golang implementation](https://github.com/pgerke/freeathome/tree/main/cmd/monitor) and will no longer be maintained.**

 ## Usage Requirements

 - A free@home System Access Point 2.0 running firmware > v3.0